TaylorJadin/jadin.me/content/posts/2023/06/a-quick-db-webui-for-docker/index.md

 I have *a lot* of half-finished blog posts that I want to finish up soon coming off of Reclaim Open, then a week-long family vacation, but hey I might as well finish up this old draft as I used this trick yet again today.
 I've got to get the blog momentum going after a few month's hiatus.

 I work with docker and docker-compose very often for Reclaim Cloud stuff nowadays, and while I'm pretty comfortable with bind-mounts, docker volumes, and `docker cp` for getting files in and out of containers, doing serious things with databases still scares me a little.
 While I can use the CLI to do some stuff, I really like a UI when I need to poke around a database; particularly with anything more complicated than a dump or restore.
-In cPanel-land [PHPMyAdmin](https://www.phpmyadmin.net/) is already set up and ready to go, but I don't have that luxury when working with docker-compose based stuff.
+In cPanel-land [phpMyAdmin](https://www.phpmyadmin.net/) is already set up and ready to go, but I don't have that luxury when working with docker-compose based stuff.

 That's where [Adminer](https://www.adminer.org/) comes in handy.
-Tom Woodward mentioned it in a WPMS workshop (I think WPMS101 last fall?) and I was intrigued that it could do a lot of what PHPMyAdmin does in a single PHP file.
-It also has a very simply pre-built docker container on Docker Hub!
-The other handy thing about Adminer also works with more than MySQL, which is handy as I'm often encountering PostgreSQL for applications like PeerTube.
+[Tom Woodward](https://bionicteaching.com/) mentioned it in a WPMS workshop (I think WPMS101 last fall?) and I was intrigued that it could do a lot of what phpMyAdmin does, but for any type of database (not just MySQL).
+On top of that, you only need to "install" a single PHP file, or add a few lines to a docker-compose setup!

 ## Starting it